jrlanglois/jrlanglois.github.io/_posts/2025-12-24-juce-module-design-tips.md

 Exposed headers affect all downstream users.
 You have to be exceptionally cautious when

-## Don’t Leak Native or Platform Headers
+## Don't Leak Native or Platform Headers

 Avoid exposing platform-specific headers in module headers.